-- Auger drive-squeeze the lever to engage; release the lever to disengage. - 2.
-Warning-read the Operator's Manual. - Cutting/dismemberment hazards of hand or foot, impeller and auger-stay away from moving parts; keep all guards and shields in place; shut off the engine and wait for the auger to stop before leaving the machine; remove the ignition key and read the instructions before servicing or performing maintenance. - Thrown object hazard-keep bystanders away from the machine. - Self-propel drive-push down on the handle to engage the self-propel drive.
+- 1. Auger drive-squeeze the lever to engage; release the lever to disengage. - 2.
+Warning-read the Operator's Manual. - 3.
+Cutting/dismemberment hazard of hand or foot, auger-stay away from moving parts; keep all guards and shields in place; shut off the engine and wait for the auger to stop before leaving the machine; remove the key and read the Operator's Manual before performing maintenance. - 4.
+Thrown object hazard-keep bystanders away. - 5.
+Self-propel drive-push down on the handle to engage the self-propel drive.